Welcome to my web page

 For specific information about me, try one of these links:

-Finally, I am presently in my second year as Chairman of the Rocky Mountain Section of the Mathematical Association of America.
+Finally, I am presently "immediate past" Chairman of the Rocky Mountain Section of the Mathematical Association of America, which has responsibilites through the spring meeting - April 2019, in particular for chairing the section teaching award committees.

 Graph Theory and Combinatorics is the area of my primary research interest.
 I have published recently on the following topics: